Dr. Haili Ma

 My research focuses on Intangible cultural heritage/Chinese opera, Chinese cultural and creative industries, cultural policy and creative economy in global contexts.
 I am particularly interested in the evolution of traditional art forms and the distinctive role of entrepreneur artists in generating sustainable social, political and economic growth.

 Before coming to the UK in 1997, I was a member of the Shanghai Luwan All-Female Yue Opera Company, specializing in Xiaosheng (male role).
-I have continued to perform and produce whilst I pursue academic studies: between 2006-2007 I conceived and performed the lead character Song in Dis-Orientation, at Riverside Studios, Hammersmith, London in collaboration with Shanghai Yue Opera House; I sang Chinese opera and fused it with international musicians from Congo, Brazil, Iran, Pakistan and Palestine at the 2007 Manchester International Festival, which received 5 out of 5 review; in 2012, I co-produced the Manchester Carnival Parade, fusing Chinese opera movements with Maculele dance.
+I have continued to perform and produce whilst I pursue academic studies: between 2006-2007 I conceived and performed the lead character Song in Dis-Orientation, at Riverside Studios, Hammersmith, London in collaboration with Shanghai Yue Opera House; I sang Chinese opera and fused it with international musicians from Congo, Brazil, Iran, Pakistan and Palestine at the 2007 Manchester International Festival, which received 5 out of 5 review; in 2012, I co-produced one section of the Manchester Carnival Parade, fusing Chinese opera movements with Maculele dance.
 I completed a PhD at the School of Performance and Cultural Industries, University of Leeds, in 2011, with Research Distinction.

 Prior to joining Performance and Cultural Industries in August 2018, I was Senior Lecturer in Chinese, Dean of Chinese College at Cardiff University where I successfully set up a new BA Chinese (single and joint) and a new MA in Global Culture and Creativity, with teaching and research focus placed on global creative economy.